salesforce/utam-js-recipes/CONTRIBUTING.md

 ## [Code of Conduct](./CODE_OF_CONDUCT.md)

-The UTAM Recipes SFDX project has a [Code of Conduct](./CODE_OF_CONDUCT.md) to which all contributors must adhere.
+The UTAM JavaScript recipes project has a [Code of Conduct](./CODE_OF_CONDUCT.md) to which all contributors must adhere.

 ## Requirements